Uthar/infra/readme.md

 # infra

-This repo contains Nix config for NixOS systems and NixOps networks.
+This repo contains configuration of NixOS systems.

 ## dependencies